 General Humbert II (’83) (37'23")

-Hard to find, perhaps, but worth the effort.
+Hard to find, perhaps, but worth the effort [and, as of 2020, on CD]).
 A fine group, featuring Mary Black in pre-Dé Dannan days.
 I haven’t yet been able to run down the group’s first album.